Available courses

 Course Structure

-Learn to stay safe on your work site, understand your responsibilities in relation to health and safety, and increase awareness of everyone on your work site.
+Learn to stay safe on your work site, understand your responsibilities in relation to health and safety, and increase awareness across your work site.

-n this training you will learn how to stay safe on your residential construction worksite, understand your responsibilities in relation to health and safety, and increase awareness of everyone in your workplace.
+In this training, learners will cover how to stay safe on a residential construction worksite, understand their responsibilities in relation to health and safety, and support stronger safety awareness across the team.

 Our training is comparative to others on the market, covering general health and safety on residential construction sites.

-Having awareness of workplace safety and being well-prepared and knowledgeable of hazards is key to avoiding incidents.
-Having workplace safety awareness is pre-planning and preparing for hazards in the workplace.
+Having awareness of workplace safety, being well prepared, and understanding worksite hazards is key to helping avoid incidents.
+Workplace safety awareness supports pre-planning and preparation for hazards in the workplace.

-Our Workplace Safety Awareness course could also be used as an induction for a new staff member or a refresher for staff after an incident has occurred as it has detailed information on a range of different topics.
+Our Workplace Safety Awareness course can also be used as an induction for new staff members, or as a refresher for staff after an incident has occurred, as it includes detailed information across a wide range of safety topics.

 Course Structure